Racial slurs, assault reported at girls' soccer game

 Aracely "Arcie" Chapa, a parent of two Alameda 99 players, said in a statement that she saw a 300-pound (136-kilogram) man wrapping his arm around the girl's chest while snapping her neck back and holding her in a tight vice.

-After the girl's father freed her from the man's grip, Chapa said she heard to the man tell the father, "Oh yea, I touched your daughter all right."
+After the girl's father freed her from the man's grip, Chapa said she heard the man tell the father, "Oh yea, I touched your daughter all right."

 Rio Galaxy players bragged about their role in the fight and the man who allegedly attacked one their opponents on Snapchat posts submitted to the league for review.
-On one Snap Chat video, a Rio Galaxy player after the fight is heard asking, "does anyone have the number for ICE" — a reference to the federal Immigration and Customs Enforcement.
+On one Snapchat video, a Rio Galaxy player after the fight is heard asking, "does anyone have the number for ICE" — a reference to the federal Immigration and Customs Enforcement.

-Rio Galaxy coach Steve Kokulis said he saw parents run onto the field but he didn't see any parent chock or assault a player.
+Rio Galaxy coach Steve Kokulis said he saw parents run onto the field but he didn't see any parent choke or assault a player.
 "Not from where I was standing," Kokulis said.
 "Things got out of hand.
 It was unfortunate because it was a good game."

 Kokulis said he didn't hear any racial slurs directed at the Alameda 99 team from parents but his players reported to him that their opponents used anti-white epithets.